Arshiya28/Arshiya/AI Project.md

 The job recommendation system has the potential to revolutionize the job search

-process by providing users with personalized job recommendations based on the information provided in their CV.
+process by providing users with personalized job recommendations based on the information

-The CV we used to train the model belongs to a business owner.
+provided in their CV.The CV we used to train the model belongs to a business owner.

 Therefore, the recommendations provided by the system are shown below:

 ![Alt text](final.PNG)